What is a securities-backed line of credit (SBLOC)?

 - You choose which eligible accounts to pledge, or designate, to back your SBLOC.

-- Money can be used for a variety of reasons, such as a house purchase, home renovation, tax payment, or business need.
+- Money can be used for a variety of purposes, such as a house purchase, home renovation, tax payment, or business need.

 - There might not be any fees.
 Fidelity, for instance, doesn’t charge application fees, origination fees, annual fees, or prepayment penalty fees.